- Medicine Home

 - Applicants should have graduated medical school within the past three years.
 Longer periods of hiatus away from medicine will be looked upon unfavorably unless in a structured recognized postgraduate training.

 - Foreign citizens who are Permanent Residents (“Green Card” holders), work permit holders, or who are graduates of a US medical school are eligible for appointment on the same basis as US citizen graduates of US medical schools.
-The University of Toledo accepts J1 and H1B Visas.
+The University of Toledo accepts J1 Visas.

 The Internal Medicine Residency Program will not discriminate with regard to gender, race, age, religion, color, national origin, ancestry, disability, veteran status, marital status, familial status, pregnancy, or sexual orientation.